 Peter's recent experience include:

-- successfully defending a leading Singaporean bank in a US$185 million Hong Kong High Court action brought by the liquidators of Galleria (Hong Kong) Limited for knowing receipt, dishonest assistance and fraudulent trading, after a 15-day trial.
+- successfully defending DBS in a US$185 million Hong Kong High Court action brought by the liquidators of Galleria (Hong Kong) Limited for knowing receipt, dishonest assistance and fraudulent trading, after a 15-day trial.

 - advising the Hong Kong liquidators of a global investment bank on a dispute concerning very substantial ad valorem fees and charges payable to the Hong Kong Government.